sustc-xylab/nanoQMRA/README.md

 Please modify environment names according to your local installation.

 ## How to use
-nanoQMRA currently accepts one nanopore FASTA file per run.
+NanoQMRA currently accepts one nanopore FASTA file per run.

 Examples of input files:
 example.fa